Somanath-KC/employee-polls-starter/README.md

 # Employee Polls

 A React/Redux web application that allows employees to create and vote on "Would You Rather" polls within their company.
+Built with Create React App and JavaScript.

 ## Features